Course overviewAir Cabin Crew Level 2 City of Bristol College

 You will study a variety of subjects on this course including the role and responsibilities of cabin crew on board an aircraft; airline health, safety and security on the aircraft and at the airport; aviation terminology and world geography; aviation medicine and emergency procedures.
 You will develop your communications skills and understand how to deliver excellent standards of customer service.
 You will also learn about the airline recruitment process and how to apply for jobs.
 We will make sure that you have the maths, IT and English skills that employers need.
 If you have not yet gained a grade 4 (C) in GCSE English or Maths, you will study these subjects alongside your course, either as Functional Skills qualifications or GCSE resits, if you already have a grade 3 (D).

 Course entry requirements

-To join this course, you will need Maths and English GCSEs at grade 4 (C) While it is not essential, it would be an advantage if you can swim or are willing to learn, and if you have experience of customer service and aviation and foreign language skills.
+To join this course, you will need Maths and English GCSEs at grade 4 (C).
+It is essential that you are able to swim 25 metres and able to tread water for 2 minutes.
+It would be an advantage if you have experience of customer service and aviation and foreign language skills.

 How is the course delivered and assessed?

 Our teachers have professional experience and up-to-date industry knowledge and contacts.
 You will learn through a mix of classroom work, visits, projects and practical activities including role play.
 At college you will learn in our specially designed Tourism Hub, which includes a fully equipped aircraft cabin with seats, equipment and landslides.
 You will recreate many real-work scenarios including customer service, a full inflight service complete with safety briefings, food service and emergency procedures.
 You will be assessed in a variety of ways throughout the year including practical assessments and observations, group projects, course work and presentations, written assignments and tests.
 Maths and English will be assessed by tests and exams.